Skip to main content

 Usage

-Filtering sources by characteristics
+Filtering sources by details

-If you want to find all sources that match some specific criteria, you can use the find_sources method to filter all sources available in Bigdata by country, source rank and retention period.
+If you want to find all sources that match some specific criteria, you can use Find Sources to filter all sources available in Bigdata by country, source rank, category (only supported in the API), packages (only supported in the API), and retention period (only supported in the Python SDK).
+For example, to retrieve sources from the United States and a source rank of 1, you can use the following code:

 Note how the values parameter is left unset